 What bedding can I use with a bedside crib?

-Not all baby sleeping bags are created equal, so make sure the brand you buy adheres to safety standards, is the correct tog for the room temperature and season, and is the right size for your baby, so they can’t slip down inside.
+Not all baby sleeping bags and swaddles are created equal, so make sure the brand you buy adheres to safety standards, is the correct tog for the room temperature and season, and is the right size for your baby, so they can’t slip down inside.

 Don’t use any soft or bulky bedding and never use pillows, duvets, baby bumpers or baby positioners.
 You should also remove any soft toys from the crib before your baby sleeps.